extraorange/robotframework-chromefortesting/README.md

 pip install robotframework-chromefortesting
 ```

-It is _highly recommended_ to use a virtual environment (.venv) for achieving best reliability.
+It is _highly recommended_ to use a virtual environment.

 ## :hammer: Usage